-“The outfitter and guides on this hunt are some of the best.
-Extremely hard working and their determination for success is unmatched.”
+This outfitter and his guides are some of the best.
+Extremely hard working and their determination for success is unmatched.” -Marc Warnke

 Both Idaho and Wyoming mountain lion hunting are five days fully guided.
 Typically, the hunt will be Monday thru Friday with lodging and meals.
-Both Idaho and Wyoming Mountain Lion hunting trips are guided one-on-one.
-This Outfitter also has multiple packs of hounds, houndsmen and extra equipment available to accommodate the hunters.
+These hunting trips are guided one-on-one, and the outfitter also has multiple packs of hounds, houndsmen and extra equipment available to accommodate the hunters.

 Success Rates and Trophy Quality

 - Trophy quality is very good.
-An average Tom weighs 135 to 145 lbs with a full winter coat.
+Average toms weigh 135-145 lbs with full winter coats.

 We have had days where we have cut several lion tracks, then it is decision time.
 We have to decide on which track is the biggest and freshest.
 Release the hounds!”